 The above solution works fine for stock Android users, but we were disappointed to find that it wouldn't work on phones that had a different UI setup, such as is the case with Samsung phones.
 Fortunately, there is a useful app that will work on all phones that allows you to effectively recover and manage your notification history.

-Notification History Log by ikva eSolutions is a well-designed app that keeps a log of all notifications (up to one day old, but you can pay for a more far-reaching history), and after you activate the 'Advanced History' settings, it allows you to bring up the app responsible for those notifications.
+Notification History Log by ZipoApps is a well-designed app that keeps a log of all notifications (up to a day old, but you can pay for a more comprehensive history), and after you activate the 'Advanced History' settings, it allows you to launch the app responsible for those notifications.
 You're able to blacklist certain apps and customize what gets recorded for recovery.
-All in all quite useful, even with the free version.
+All in all, it can be quite useful, even with the free version.

 If your phone's UI deviates too far from Android stock, you might want to consider installing a new launcher instead.
 While we have a list of favorite launchers available for your Android phone, Nova Launcher is always a favorite and comes particularly recommended for this purpose.

-Thanks to Karl Bell, who commented with this tip for retrieving your notifications using Nova Launcher: From the Nova launcher widget itself, select Activities and then Settings.
+Hats off to Karl Bell, who shared this tip for retrieving your notifications using Nova Launcher in the comments: From the Nova launcher widget itself, select Activities and then Settings.
 In the options presented under Settings, you should find the Notification Log.

 Have you ever accidentally deleted your notification history?
 How did you try to recover it?
 Let us know in the comments.